Exotic Compact Objects with Two Dark Matter Fluids: Combined dark matter compact objects

 \subsection{Two Fermi gases star}

 In this model we consider a star with an interacting Fermi gas core and a free Fermi gas shell.
+The core consists of fermionic matter with particle mass $m_f=m_1$ and the shell of particles with mass $m_f=m_2$.
 For this combination we use an interaction strength of $y=10$ and a particle-mass-ratio of $m_2/m_1=10^{-6}$ where the mass of the first matter type $m_1$ is our scaling unit, i.e. the nucleon-mass, and the mass of the particles in the shell $m_2$ is very small and could be considered as axinos or some kind of warm dark matter.
 In Fig. \ref{fermi_plot} we present the dimensionless maximal masses $M'$ and total radii $R'$ for different central pressures $P_c$.
 The mass-radius-relation is only displayed for the stable solutions up to the maximal mass of the star.

 We notice that for the variation of the particle-mass-ratio $m_2/m_1$ at a fixed interaction-strength $y$ the mass-radius-relation or behaviour of the central pressure almost doesn't change.
 The interaction parameter $y$ dominates and determines the behaviour as can be seen from the theoretical expression (\ref{fermi_int_press_eq}).